There are many potential hazards surrounding the use of pools, including:

 Swimming pool chemicals control bacteria and algae.
 In concentrated form these chemicals are toxic and can become unstable and produce poisonous fumes or even fire when mixed with other chemicals.

-Drowning is the second leading cause of accidental death for people between the ages of 5 and 24.
-Lack of supervision, horseplay/running, and inexperienced swimmers can all lead to serious incidents or drowning. (refer to the Victorian Schools Reference Guide section 4.4.4 Swimming and Water Safety for detailed advice)
+Drowning is the second leading cause of accidental death for people between the ages of five and twenty four.
+Lack of supervision, horseplay/running, and inexperienced swimmers can all lead to serious incidents or drowning. (refer to the School Policy and Advisory Guide - Swimming Supervision and Water Safety for detailed advice).

 Plant and Equipment